D4C: Data-free Quantization for Contrastive Language-Image Pre-training Models

 • The introduction of D4C marks a significant advancement in Data

-• This development is crucial as it enhances model performance in privacy
+• This development is crucial as it enhances model compression techniques without compromising data privacy, which is increasingly important in various applications.

 — via World Pulse Now AI Editorial System